tatacsd/CourseGoal/README.md

 This project is part of the React - The Complete Guide (incl Hooks, React Router, Redux) course on Udemy, created by [Maximilian Schwarzmüller](https://www.udemy.com/course/react-the-complete-guide-incl-redux/#instructor-2).

 In this project the user can add courses goals, then all the goals will be added to a list f goal, whenever the goal is completed the user can click on it to delete from the list.

+Through the construction of this app, I have learned:
+-